 The Canon Rebel EOS is a camera that assures you of professional quality outcome for your photographs.
-While many proven hands see it as a worthy device to own, a newbie in my estimation will find it to be a great starter.
+While many proven hands see it as a worthy device to own, some of the newer users may find it to be a great starter.

 The Canon Rebel boasts of versatility as it allows you to go on automatic mode in full blast with the option of self-regulation, if that is the queue you desire to go with when you have this camera in your grasp.
 You will be free to modulate the aperture, shutter speed, and flash to your taste.